ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Whole soulcd honesty printed there.
- lives are those that bless?
+Beautiful lives are those that bless?
 Silent rivers of happiness.
 Whose hidden fountains but few may guess.
 Beautiful twilight* at set of sun.